fsaltunyuva/RayTracer/README.md

 Example input files are provided in the [`Scenes`](https://github.com/fsaltunyuva/RayTracer/tree/main/Scenes) directory.
 You can specify any of these files as the input to see different rendered scenes.

+> [!WARNING]
-Rendering times may vary depending on the complexity of the scene and your hardware capabilities.
+> Rendering times may vary depending on the complexity of the scene and your hardware capabilities.

 ### Part 1 - Recursive Ray Tracing
 This part implements basic ray tracing features, including: